 Martin Foroz (Mohammad Forouzani) was born on the 30th of December 1964 in Tehran, Iran.
 He holds BA and MA degrees in English Literature and a Ph.D. degree in TEFL.
 He has been working as an assistant professor of English Language and Literature at the University of Nizwa, Oman, since 2014.
-In the past 19 years, he has been teaching and supervising theses in both fields, but his literary and philosophical bent formed his poetic sense much earlier- at the beginning of secondary school.
-He insatiably read Persian Literature (his first language) and wrote poems and pieces of prose since he was in high school.
+He is now engaged in script writing for stage and screen.

 Silent Sound